 Load Locations for High-Rise Segmental Arches

 The next step is to overcome the issue of a fixed arch being statically indeterminate.
-The approach proposed by Shrive, et al. involves replacing the left support with an infinitely rigid arm that is connected to the left end of the arch and extends to the elastic centroid of the arch.
-[3] By applying a negative moment and positive horizontal and vertical forces to the arm at the elastic centroid rather than at the springing, the arch can be analyzed in sections, as was done for minor segmental arches.
+The approach proposed by Shrive, et al. involves replacing the left support with an infinitely rigid arm that is connected to the left end of the arch and extends to the elastic centroid of the arch [3].
+By applying a negative moment and positive horizontal and vertical forces to the arm at the elastic centroid rather than at the springing, the arch can be analyzed in sections, as was done for minor segmental arches.

-In the Shrive paper, it was assumed that the material properties and section of the arch could vary along its length, thereby giving a variable elasticity.
-However, if for purposes of this Technical Note, it is assumed the material and section properties of a masonry arch do not vary, the elastic centroid is the same as the centroid of the area of the arch and the applied moments and forces are independent of the elasticity of the arch:
+In the Shrive paper, it was assumed that the material properties and section of the arch could vary along its length, thereby giving a variable stiffness.
+However, if for purposes of this Technical Note, it is assumed the material and section properties of a masonry arch do not vary, the elastic centroid is the same as the centroid of the area of the arch and the applied moments and forces are independent of the stiffness of the arch:

 y0=y'dsds Eq.
-11
+12